Our Decision to Be Social Justice Oriented

 Ongoing Commitments:

-- We have signed the pledge through the GALAP movement in order to provide free and/or low cost letters for gender-affirming medical care.
+- We provide free and/or low cost letters for gender-affirming medical care.
 If you are seeking a letter for gender-affirming surgery, please contact us.
 We have received training on both the WPATH standards and Informed Consent standards.

 - We are available for pro-bono assessments for asylum seekers.
 Please see Immigration Legal Advocacy Project for more information and learn how to support their initiatives.

-- Lastly, we are committed to contributing to equity in health care access; therefore, we are working to obtain interns for Fall 2023, so that we can provide free and/or low cost mental health services to community members with limited financial means and/or insurance access/coverage.
-Please visit our Clinicians page to see if we have an intern available
+- Lastly, we are committed to contributing to equity in health care access; therefore, we are working to obtain interns for all of 2024, so that we can provide free and/or low cost mental health services to community members with limited financial means and/or insurance access/coverage.
+Please visit our Clinicians page to see if we have an intern available.